 You may have opened a savings account for your children as a way to sock away money for college or to teach them about investing.
-As they grow, however, they’re going to need to learn some other money basics, and that includes managing a good checking account.
+As they grow, however, they’re going to need to learn some other money basics, and that includes managing a high yield checking account.

 Those skills might be more valuable today than ever before: 36% of college students at 4-year institutions noted that overdrafting and managing a bank account are the leading causes of financial stress, according to the 2015 Money Matters on Campus survey by education technology firm EverFi and Higher One, a college financial services company.
 Furthermore, 12% indicated they never check their balances because they are too nervous.

 Starting a checking account early for teens is a key way to avoid pitfalls later.
 “It helps them better learn concepts related to money and can give them valuable practice in a safe environment,” says Natasha Campbell, founder and CEO of Lifestyle Success Unlimited, a financial education company in Kissimmee, Florida.